inspireEU/supreme-scraper/README.md

 # supreme-scraper
-A simple web scraper for the clothing site supreme.
+A simple CLI based web scraper for the clothing site supreme using cheerio, node-fetch and prompt-sync.
+Find basic information on any item on their site using this tool.

 How to install: